Fatigue versus energy. What are the links?

 Coenzyme Q10

-Coenzyme Q10, stored in the mitochondria, is a compound that helps generate energy in cells.
+Coenzyme Q10, stored in the mitochondria, is a compound that helps generate energy in the cells.
 The mitochondria are responsible for producing energy.
-They also protect cells from oxidative damage and disease-causing bacteria or viruses Your body produces CoQ10 naturally, but production tends to decline with age.
+They also protect cells from oxidative damage and disease-causing bacteria or viruses.
+Your body produces CoQ10 naturally, but production tends to decline with age.
 Some other causes of CoQ10 deficiency are:- Nutritional deficiencies, such as vitamin B6 deficiency

 - Genetic defects in CoQ10 synthesis or utilization